diegozea/MIToS.jl/README.md

   * Corrections to the MI values for co-evolution estimation:
     * `APC!` for MIp
     * `buslje09` for the Z score and MIp from Buslje et. al. 2009 [1]
-* **Utils** for common utils functions and types for MIToS.
+* **Utils** for common utils functions and types in MIToS.

 #### Scripts

 **MIToS** implements several useful scripts for command line execution (without requiring Julia coding):

 * **Buslje09.jl** : Calculates a Z score and a corrected MI/MIp as described on Buslje et. al. 2009 [1].
-* **DownloadPDB.jl** : Download gzipped files from PDB.
+* **DownloadPDB.jl** : Downloads gzipped files from PDB.
-* **Distances.jl** : Calculates residues distance from a PDB file.
+* **Distances.jl** : Calculates residues distances in a PDB file.
 * **SplitStockholm.jl** : Splits a Stockholm file with multiple alignments into one compressed file per MSA
-* **AlignedColumns.jl** : Creates a Stockholm file with the aligned columns from a Pfam Stockholm file (insertions are deleted) saving the mapping for the sequences (residue number in UniProt) and the columns in the original MSA.
+* **AlignedColumns.jl** : Creates a Stockholm file with the aligned columns from a Pfam Stockholm file (insertions are deleted) saving the mapping (residue number in UniProt) and the columns in the original MSA.
-* **MSADescription.jl** : Calclulates from a Stockholm file the number of columns, sequences and clusters after Hobohm I clustering at 62% identity.
-Also gives the mean, standard deviation and quantiles of: sequence coverage of the MSA, gap percentage.
+* **MSADescription.jl** : Calclulates the number of columns, sequences and clusters after Hobohm I clustering at 62% identity given a stockholm file as imput.
+It also gives the mean, standard deviation and quantiles of: sequence coverage of the MSA and gap percentage.

 #### References